thibaultcha/Counter/README.md

 ## How to use it
 1. node.js can be downloaded [here](http://nodejs.org/download/).
-To install socket.io and node-mysql, run the following command in the CounterApp directory:
+To install socket.io and node-mysql, run the following command in the Counter directory:

 ```bash
 npm install